Planarly branched rough paths and rough differential equations on homogeneous spaces: Planarly branched rough paths

-In particular, $P!=\vert P\vert !$ if and only if $P$ is totally ordered, and $P!=1$ if and only if the order on $P$ is trivial.
-Here are a few more examples of poset factorials:

-} In particular, the factorial of a poset is the product of factorials of its connected components.
-Note however that our definition differs from L. Foissy's definition in \cite[Definition 33]{F16}: in particular our factorial is invariant under the canonical involution which reverses the partial order, which is not the case for the poset factorial of \cite{F16}.\\
+In particular, the factorial of a poset is the product of factorials of its connected components.
+Note, however, that our definition differs from L.~Foissy's definition given in \cite[Definition 33]{F16}.
+In particular, our notion of factorial is invariant under the canonical involution reversing the partial order, which is not the case for the poset factorial of \cite{F16}.

 The factorial ${\wt\tau}!$ of a \textsl{non-planar} rooted forest ${\wt\tau}$ is the factorial of the underlying poset $\big(V({\wt\tau}),<\big)$.
-The notations will always make clear whether a planar or non-planar forest factorial is considered, hence the common notation $!$ shouldn't yield any confusion.
+The notations will always make clear whether a planar or non-planar forest factorial is considered, hence the common notation $-!$ should not cause any confusion.

 \begin{lemma}[\cite{MF17}] Let $\wt\tau$ (respectively $\sigma$) be a non-planar (respectively planar) rooted forest.
 Then: \begin{enumerate}

 \item For any $s \le t \in \mathbb R$, the volume of the domain $\Omega^{st}_{{\wt\tau}}:=\Omega^{st}_{V({\wt\tau}),<}$ is equal to $\frac{1}{{\wt\tau}!}(t-s)^{\vert {\wt\tau}\vert}$.